 The antineutrino spectrum produced in a nuclear reactor is calculated as the sum of the spectra produced by each of the nuclear fuels, 235,238U and 239,241Pu, weighted by the respective fission fractions [Vog81].
 The spectra for each fuel can be calculated using nuclear databases, in what is commonly known as the ‘summation method’.
 Alternatively, for 235U and 239,241Pu the spectra can also be calculated by converting the aggregate electron spectra measured at ILL in the 1980s [Fel82,Sch85,Hah89].
 The current best predictions for the 235U and 239,241Pu are those by Huber [Hub11] using the conversion method, while for 238U is that by Mueller et al. [Mue11] using a hybrid conversion-summation method.

 The use of nuclear databases to calculate antineutrino spectra is considered less precise than the conversion method due to deficiencies in the underlying fission and decay data, such as beta intensities [20], beta shape factors due to first-forbidden transitions [Hay14], evaluated libraries issues [Son15] and fission yields [Son16].
-There have been considerable efforts in the last few years to improve this situation, including (i) experimental campaigns in Jyvaskyla [Alg10], ORNL [Ras16] and ANL [MccTBD] to obtain highly precise values of beta intensities, which have been incorporated in the ENDF/B-VIII.0 decay data sub-library; (ii) measurements of isomeric ratios in ILL, Jyvaskyla and ANL; (iii) measurements of fission yields in GELINA [Viv00], GSI [Pel17] and LANL [Duk16]; (iv) a recent IAEA Coordinated Research Project on beta-delayed neutron emitters [DimXX] that would improve the derivation of cumulative fission yields from independent ones.
+There have been considerable efforts in the last few years to improve this situation, including: (i) experimental campaigns in Jyvaskyla [Alg10], ORNL [Ras16] and ANL [MccTBD] to obtain highly precise values of beta intensities, which have been incorporated in the ENDF/B-VIII.0 decay data sub-library; (ii) measurements of isomeric ratios in ILL, Jyvaskyla and ANL; (iii) measurements of fission yields in GELINA [Viv00], GSI [Pel17] and LANL [Duk16]; (iv) a recent IAEA Coordinated Research Project on beta-delayed neutron emitters [DimXX] that would improve the derivation of cumulative fission yields from independent ones.
 Also planned are measurements of beta shape factors as well as a new IAEA Coordinated Research Project to evaluate fission yields.

 Another issue affecting the summation method is the lack of fission yield correlation matrices in the evaluated fission data libraries.
 As a result, uncertainties cannot be fully computed.
 There has been some progress in this area, for instance, the ongoing OECD-NEA subgroup 44 will incorporate this topic [SobXX].